 - Break the body up into several short paragraphs for easier reading.

-- State the position for which you are applying and explain how your education, work experience, and personal skills make you the best candidate for the job.
+- State the position you are applying for and explain how your education, work experience, and personal skills make you the best candidate for the job.

 Writing an Objective for a Behavioral Health Resume